das-kushal/bpmn-to-neo4j/Readme.md

 > This is the final year project which is converting a BPMN diagram to neo4j graph data so that we can run cipher queries on it easily.

-## BPMN diagram to Neo4j conversion utility
+# BPMN diagram to Neo4j conversion utility

-#### helps in conversion of bpmn diagram to neo4j nodes and relations
+## Helps in conversion of bpmn diagram to neo4j nodes and relations

 ### Usage instructions

 ### Step 1: Install package

 ```
-npm install bpmn-to-neo4j
+npm install bpmn2neo4j
 ```

 ### Step 2: Import in your code by providing the parameters